zettajs/tyrell/cli/README.md

 ## Stacks

-Stacks would refer to example "Centralite", these would exist through deploying new versions of the actual application.
+Stacks would refer to example "MyOrg", these would exist through deploying new versions of the actual application.

 ### List Stacks